Adjunct Solutions for Chronic Wounds

 Biofilms are essentially an aggregate of microorganisms that have produced a protective shield that allows them to adhere to their chosen surface.
 In this case, that surface is the skin.
-When biofilms form, traditional wound treatments (like antibiotics) are not as effective.
+Traditional wound treatments (like antibiotics) are not as effective when biofilms form.
 In fact, sometimes antibiotics make things worse.
 An example of this might be that antibiotic ointments like mupirocin can actually stimulate biofilm formation.
 And if left unchecked, biofilm-related wounds can get worse – a LOT worse.

-Fighting biofilms can be a challenge, and without serious and constant treatment, such wounds can get out of hand rapidly.
-Skin infections, in particular, can be a severe and sometimes life-threatening situation due to potentially dangerous bacteria such as staphylococcus, streptococcal, and others.
+Fighting biofilms can be challenging, and without serious and constant treatment, such wounds can get out of hand rapidly.
+Skin infections, in particular, can be severe and sometimes life-threatening due to potentially dangerous bacteria such as staphylococcus, streptococcal, and others.
 So it behooves anyone with a chronic wound to ensure that it is treated aggressively and persistently.
-However, and unfortunately, the recurrence of the wound is common.
+However, unfortunately, the recurrence of the wound is common.
 This is often because the biofilm and bacteria were not completely eradicated during treatment.
-This becomes a potentially dangerous situation for obvious reasons, and this especially true if your doctor has chosen only antibiotics as their weapon of choice.
+This becomes a potentially dangerous situation for obvious reasons, especially if your doctor has chosen only antibiotics as their weapon of choice.

 That is sort of scary when you think about it because that bacteria associated with chronic wounds can spread and cause damage in other parts of the body as it does.
 Furthermore, if a wound is left to fester too long, the possibility of amputation or death becomes quite real.
-Still, and regardless of which option is chosen, the time and cost of such treatments must be a consideration.
+Still, regardless of which option is chosen, such treatments’ time and cost must be considered.

 Is There Another Way?

 Has there been a better solution or two staring us in the face the entire time?
-I believe that there has.
+I believe that there has been.
 But if that’s true, why hasn’t the general public or even the medical community been made aware of it?

-I cannot answer that question but I want you to consider the following, do your research, and be sure to confer with your medical professional before taking action on this information.
-I will say it now and I will say it again, skin infections are nothing to play around with.
+I cannot answer that question, but I want you to consider the following: do your research and confer with your medical professional before taking action on this information.
+I will say it now, and I will say it again, skin infections are nothing to play around with.

 Recently, my research helped me stumble upon something called Polyhexanide (also Polyhexamethylene biguanide – PHMB).
 PHMB is an antiseptic and disinfectant that was originally developed as a presurgery antimicrobial scrub.
-Today, it’s used in a variety of products ranging from wound care dressings to contact lens cleaning solutions.
+Today, it’s used in various products ranging from wound care dressings to contact lens cleaning solutions.

 To be quite frank, I was shocked to discover just how effective this stuff really is.
 More importantly, I was shocked to discover that it lacks reports of severe adverse reactions, bacterial resistance, or dangerous interactions.
 In fact, some studies suggest that it is “an excellent choice as a topical antiseptic to prevent and treat bacterial infections.“

-PHMB has another trick up its sleeve though.
+PHMB has another trick up its sleeve, though.
 As it turns out, PHMB has been successfully used for bacterial decolonization and prevention of biofilm formation in wound management – including MRSA.
-However, it is often used as a rinsing solution as opposed to a primary treatment.
+However, it is often used as a rinsing solution instead of a primary treatment.
 I can only imagine that this is due to its somewhat thin viscosity.
-Another issue might its short shelf-life.
+Another issue might be its short shelf-life.

 Regardless, I conferred with several medical doctors, and all but one of them was seemingly unaware of this product.
 The one that was aware of it knew about it because of his time working in a burn unit, but he had not considered providing it to his patients despite being aware of its effectiveness.
 The point is that I’m sure that if these doctors were unaware, then many more are probably unaware as well.
 This might explain the default to potentially dangerous antibiotics or intrusive treatments.

 While researching issues related to root canals, I stumbled upon a study regarding dental biofilms.
 This study demonstrated that N-acetylcysteine (NAC) showed greater efficacy in biofilm cell removal and killing than the other root canal medicaments.
 Furthermore, NAC disrupted the mature multispecies endodontic biofilms completely.
-This got me thinking and further research revealed numerous studies suggesting the same in a variety of settings – including skin.
+This got me thinking, and further research revealed numerous studies suggesting the same in various settings – including the skin.

 I absolutely love NAC.
 In fact, I have written about NAC before on several occasions.
-NAC can actually do many great things for the body.
-I’m not the only one though.
+NAC can do many great things for the body.
+I’m not the only one, though.
 Check out this great article in Pharmacy Times.

-One of the things that I love about NAC is that it is a precursor to Glutathione, which is critical in helping your immune system fight off infections and prevents cancer.
+One of the things that I love about NAC is that it is a precursor to Glutathione, which is critical in helping your immune system fight off infections and prevent cancer.
 That’s when it started to “click.”
-I found myself down a few rabbit holes and then discovered that it’s actually great when used topically.
-I had not previously considering that.
+I found myself down a few rabbit holes and discovered that it’s great when used topically.
+I had not previously considered that.

-In fact, I found several studies that suggest that topical NAC was effective in conditions ranging from acne vulgaris to atopic dermatitis.
+Several studies suggest that topical NAC was effective in conditions ranging from acne vulgaris to atopic dermatitis.
 Further research revealed that it could also be used for conditions such as Type I lamellar ichthyosis, bullous morphea, systemic sclerosis, toxic epidermal necrolysis, and pseudoporphyria.
-Ultimately, and why I have included it here, was that studies have repeatedly demonstrated that NAC has a substantial benefit in wound healing.
-But again, this is something that the medical doctors that I have conferred with, knew little to nothing about.
+Ultimately, and why I have included it here was that studies have repeatedly demonstrated that NAC substantially benefits wound healing.
+But again, this is something that the medical doctors that I have conferred with knew little to nothing about.

 And let me clarify something about that.
 It’s not that doctors are unaware of WHAT NAC is.
-Doctors actually use NAC quite a bit.
-For example, NAC is also used as a medication to treat acetaminophen overdose and to loosen thick mucus in patients with conditions like cystic fibrosis or chronic obstructive pulmonary disease.
-I’m just saying that (at least with the doctors I have discussed this with) it has not occurred to them to use it topically as I have suggested.
+Doctors use NAC quite a bit.
+For example, NAC is also used to treat acetaminophen overdose and to loosen thick mucus in patients with conditions like cystic fibrosis or chronic obstructive pulmonary disease.
+I’m just saying that (at least with the doctors I have discussed this with), it has not occurred to them to use it topically as I have suggested.
 Additional clarity here might be that I was not discussing this with dermatologists.
 They might be aware.

 With that being said, I will tell you that my key takeaways are that both NAC and PHMB are safe when used on the skin, they have a strong and researched history of effectiveness in inhibiting new biofilms and destroying established ones, and they both have few (if any) reports of adverse effects when used correctly.
 Used separately or together, these could potentially be a couple of strong weapons to add to your wound management and treatment arsenal.

-Remember, I am not your medical doctor so I am not in a position to prescribe or treat you.
+Remember, I am not your medical doctor, so I am not in a position to prescribe or treat you.
 However, the science is clear.
 There are solid alternatives to some of the mainstream chronic wound treatments.
-Finally, these two treatment options are relatively inexpensive, readily available, and both are available without a prescription.
+Finally, these two treatment options are relatively inexpensive and readily available, and both are available without a prescription.